NBA Over/Under Betting Guide

 The Over/Under is not restricted to the point total at the end of the game.

 The concept can also apply to individual quarters.
-This can be useful when betting on a fast starting team, or a squad who might come out sluggish.
+This can be useful when betting on a fast-starting team, or a squad that might come out sluggish.

 Half Over/Under betting

-Sportsbooks also offer odds on the Over/Under point total of a first or second half of an NBA game.
+Sportsbooks also offer odds on the Over/Under point total of the first or second half of an NBA game.